OpenTechFund/CryptoTerminology/README.md

 ECC - Elliptic Curve Cryptography.
 A form of public-key encryption that uses algebraic curves (of the form y^2 = x^3 + ax + b) as the basis for its underlying mathematics (as contrasted with RSA, which uses very large prime numbers).
 The security of ECC depends on a series of consecutive "point multiplication" steps, which are easy to describe graphically and compute mathematically, but which as a set is very difficult to "run backwards" to determine the starting point.

 Round (in the sense of 20 rounds for AES) - A set of operations that perform part of a symmetric encryption step.
 Symmetric Algorithms are often composed of 5, 10, 20 or more 'rounds' of operations.
-Individuals seeking to demonstrate an algorithm is weak will often begin attacking it on reduced-Round variants (e.g. an algorithm that only performs 10 of the recommended 15 rounds.)
-These attacks may then be improved to the full-round variant.
+Individuals seeking to analyze an algorithm will often begin attacking it on reduced-round variants (e.g. an algorithm that only performs 10 of the recommended 15 rounds.)
+These attacks may then be improved to the full-round variant (but this is not always possible).

 Merkle-Damgard - a generic construction of collision resistant hash functions.
 It composed collision resistant one-way compression functions to produce a complete algorithm.
 MD5, SHA1, and SHA2 are stuctured as a Merkle-Damgard construction.